julianeon/forumts/README.md

 After you enter text and press the button, it will display the title and comment, as in a forum, in descending order down the page.

-You can add title & content repeatedly to fill up the page.
+You can add more titles & content, as much as you want, to fill up the page.

 ## How To Run